 In fact, Certaldo developed on an elongated hill, where it is believed that in ancient times there was no space for an agora.
 Its function was therefore assumed by the current Via Boccaccio, overlooked by the Church, Palazzo Pretorio and the Logge del Market - now walled up, but whose blind arches are still recognizable on the walls of Palazzo Stiozzi Ridolfi.

-The most important monument in Certaldo was Palazzo Pretorio, the former home of the Alberti counts, which was erected in the late 12th century on the remains of this family’s older dwellings.
-The prisons, reception rooms, archive, chapel and the private lodgings of the vicars can still be visited today.
-On the facade and inside the palazzo numerous shields are on display, each of which represents the effigies of the family of every vicar who ruled the town.
-In the palazzo you can admire frescoes and sinopies dating to the 15th and 16th centuries.
-Next door to the palazzo stands the church of San Tommaso e Prospero, dating to the 13th century.
+The most important monument of Certaldo is the Palazzo Pretorio, the historic residence of the Alberti counts which was built at the end of the twelfth century on the ruins of the original family home.
+The prisons, court, archive, chapel, and private accommodation of the Vicars can be visited.
+On the facade and inside the building, numerous coats of arms are to be admired, each of which represents the family of each Vicar who ruled the city.
+Also inside, we can admire frescoes and sinopites from the 15th and 16th centuries.

 Next to the Palazzo Pretorio, there is the Church of San Tommaso and Prospero from the early 13th century, the oldest church in the Castle.

 Also worth visiting is the Museum of Sacred Art, housed in what was originally an Augustinian convent of the 15th century.
 The exhibition rooms are dedicated to painting, sculpture and sacred vestments.
 In the art gallery - once the refectory of the convent - paintings from the 12th to the 16th centuries are exhibited, with works by Cenni di Francesco di Ser Cenni, Ugolino di Nerio and Meliore.